 Since each run has at least 3 terms:

 \begin{cor} There are no non-trivial cycles of length below 6.
 If a cycle of length 6 exists, its shape must be $OOEOOE$. \end{cor}

-The `trick' of Proposition \ref{onerun} does not generalize to helping find cycles of more than one run.
-In this regard, we instead look to Theorem \ref{signaturetocycle}, because it means that results on signatures are necessarily results on cycles, which makes it desirable to relate signature terms to one another in a meaningful way.
+The trick of Theorem \ref{onerun} does not generalize to helping find cycles of more than one run.
+In this regard, we look to Theorem \ref{signaturetocycle} because it shows that results on signatures are necessarily results on cycles, which makes it desirable to relate signature terms within a cycle in a meaningful way.
 A signature is only useful if it produces a 1-dimensional solution space, requiring a determinant of 0.

-One such relation is to find the general expression for the determinant of an $m$-cycle in terms of $s_1, \dotsc, s_m$, which we leave as an exercise to the reader.
-Our issue with this approach is that it ignores the run-based structure of cycles, and so we present a method where the only signature terms of interest are those corresponding to the node of each run (divisors not equal to 2).
+One such relation could involve finding the general expression for the determinant of an $m$-cycle in terms of $s_1, \dotsc, s_m$, which we leave as an exercise to the reader.
+Our issue with this approach is that it ignores the run-based structure of cycles, and so we present a reduction where the only signature terms of interest are those corresponding to the node of each run (divisors not equal to 2).